 - Favorite Drink other than Wine: Whiskey—Scotch, American, Irish, Japanese—all of them.
 But I love a Sidecar (Cognac, lemon juice, triple sec) when it’s available.
 My personal motto “when life gives you lemons, you send them back – you ordered a sidecar.”

 - Where Do You Find Your Inspiration?
-Out on the ocean, during long train rides, or listening to contemporary classical music.
+Out on the ocean, during long train rides, or listening to music.

 Emma is the Operations Manager for the Washington State Wine Commission, serving to connect Washington wineries and vineyards with the Commission’s programs and benefits.
-She came to the Pacific Northwest from Montana to attend college at Pacific Lutheran University, where she majored in Hispanic Studies and English literature.
+She came to the Pacific Northwest from the mountains of Montana to attend college at Pacific Lutheran University, where she majored in Hispanic Studies and English literature.
 She is passionate about farm-to-table connections and knowing where your food and (wine!) comes from.
-She has worked for the Wine Commission for 3 years and has loved learning about the collaborative and innovative nature of the wine industry in her adoptive home state.
-When not on the job, you’ll find her in the kitchen baking or cooking, hiking in the mountains nearby, or planning her next trip.
-She lives in Tacoma with her husband, two black cats, and a very cute brown dog.
-You can reach Emma at 206.434.1774 or email@example.com.
+She loves learning about the collaborative and innovative nature of the wine industry in her adoptive home state.
+When not on the job, you’ll find her in her Tacoma kitchen baking or cooking, hiking in the mountains nearby, or playing with her pup.
+You can reach Emma at 206.434.1774 or [email protected].

 - Hometown: Gardiner, MT

-- Previous Profession That You Are Proud Of: I worked for two summers as assistant to the geologists of Yellowstone National Park, meaning I got to monitor thermal areas and hike to petrified trees all summer.
+- Previous Profession That You are Proud of: I worked for two summers as assistant to the geologists of Yellowstone National Park, meaning I monitored thermal areas and hiked to petrified trees all summer.

-- Favorite Drink other than Wine: peated Scotch or amontillado sherry
+- Favorite Drink other than Wine: Oolong tea or amontillado sherry

 - Favorite Topic You Continue to Learn/Study: Cooking and food culture—I have far too many cookbooks and I love it.